-'Extremely Threatening' Hurricane Willa Heads For Mexico's Pacific Coast
+'Extremely Threatening' Hurricane Willa, Now Category 5, Heads For Mexico's Coast

 Willa is expected to weaken after Tuesday, but will still be dangerous when it makes landfall, the NHC says.

 A hurricane warning is in effect for 180 miles of Mexican Pacific coast between San Blas and Mazatlan.
-A tropical storm warning is in effect for another 190 miles of coast, from San Blan to Playa Perula.
+A tropical storm warning is in effect for an additional 190 miles of coast, from San Blas to Playa Perula.

 The storm is expected to produce rainfall of 6 to 12 inches across southwestern and west-central Mexico, including western Jalisco, western Nayarit and southern Sinaloa, with 18 inches in some local areas.
 The NHC says this rainfall will cause storm surge and "life-threatening flash flooding and landslides."